qms95/nlp-processor/notes.md

 rhymes with the end(s) of the real poetic line.
 I think both sources could be ngram generated, but I think it would be ideal if they were picked wholesale from the source.
-The problem with that approach is that you'd also have to find a common word between the two source extractions so that the sentenc
+The problem with that approach is that you'd also have to find a common word between the two source extractions so that the sentence doesn't abr